>

 Volunteer With Hope

-This opportunity provides a meaningful way for you, your workplace, or community group to make a positive impact on the lives of Community of Hope’s housing clients.
+Hosting a party provides a meaningful way for you, your workplace, or community group to make a positive impact on the lives of Community of Hope’s housing clients.
 Birthday parties celebrate the lives of the children and youth and provide them with a bit of fun and normalcy amidst their family’s transition into permanent housing.

 Party hosts supply birthday cards, pre-packaged snacks, decorations, and crafts and/or games.